vunhatminh/PGMExplainer/README.md

 Repo description:

-  * The folder PGM_Node contains the codes for the experiments on node classification tasks.
+  * The folder PGM_Node contains code for the experiments on node classification tasks.
-  * The folder PGM_Graph contains the codes for the experiments on graph classification tasks.
+  * The folder PGM_Graph contains code for the experiments on graph classification tasks.

 Required libraries: